StackVista/stackstate-docs/use/problem-analysis/about-problems.md

 ### Problem updated

-A problem will be updated if a component in the landscape switches its state to DEVIATING or CRITICAL and becomes a new contributing cause or root cause for an existing problem.
+A problem will be updated if a component in the landscape switches its state to DEVIATING (orange) or CRITICAL (red) and becomes a new contributing cause or root cause for an existing problem.

 The following events will be generated: